The Triple Echo: Production

+In January 1971 it was reported Bryan Forbes would write, produce and direct a version of the novella for EMI Films.
+It would star Vanessa Redgrave, Jenny Agutter and Peter McEnery, and start filming in March.
+However in March 1971 Forbes quit as head of EMI Films.

 In March 1972 it was announced that the film version would star Glenda Jackson and Oliver Reed, reuniting them after their success in Women in Love.
 It was an early movie from Hemdale.
 Director Michael Apted later said the only reason he could make the film "was Glenda was available and was willing to appear for a much smaller than usual fee."